pypi/warehouse/docs/api-reference/xml-rpc.rst

   Arguments for different fields are combined using either "and" (the default) or "or".
 Example: search({'name': 'foo', 'description': 'bar'}, 'or').
-The results are returned as a list of dicts {'name': package name, 'version': package release version, 'summary': package release summary}
+The results are returned as a list of dicts {'name': project name, 'version': project release version, 'summary': project release summary}

 ``browse(classifiers)``
   Retrieve a list of `[name, version]` of all releases classified with all of